 - on big budget projects there will be many consultants and contractors involved and therefore excellent communication is key.
-For example very clear communication on exact finishes is important as otherwise contractors might interpret instructions in a way that was not intended.
+Very clear communication on materials and finishes is important as otherwise contractors might interpret instructions in a way that was not intended.

 - architectural interiors tend to use a maximum of three or four self-finished materials.

-- working for yourself, or for a small company, while probably more stressful with regards to income, is likely to offer architects more creative freedom.
+- working for yourself, or for a small company, while probably more stressful with regards to income, is likely to offer designers more creative freedom.